dennisyomerchavdar/reliable-udp/README.txt

 README:

 Description:
 This program performs UDP based reliable data transfer (RDT) with multi homing and pipelining.
-Unfortunately it cannot detect broken links.

 These programs are written in java, source files are in src folder.